DEAP/deap/doc/porting.rst

 #.
 Replace every call to the function :func:`~deap.gp.genRamped` by a call to :func:`~deap.gp.genHalfAndHalf`.
 #.
 Replace every call to :func:`~deap.gp.stringify` by a call to :func:`str` or remove the call completely.
 #.
 Replace every call to :func:`~deap.gp.lambdifyADF` by a call to :func:`~deap.gp.compileADF`.
+#.
+Replace the decorators :func:`~deap.gp.staticDepthLimit` and :func:`~deap.gp.staticSizeLimit` by :func:`~deap.gp.staticLimit`.
+To specify a limit on either depth, size or any other attribute, it is now required to specify a `key` function.
+See :func:`~deap.gp.staticLimit` documentation for more information.

 Strongly Typed Genetic Programming (STGP)
 -----------------------------------------